medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 No system is perfectly secure - be prepared to remediate a security breach!
 {{% /pageinfo %}}

 When a CHT deployment will support hundreds of users or more, secure credential management becomes critical.
-Their data is sensitive and should never be viewed, or worse edited, by any unauthorized parties.
-By following best practices, being aware of and prepared for a worst case scenario of a password breach, patient data can be kept safe and CHWs can be kept online and able to deliver care.
+Patient data is sensitive and should never be accessed in any way by unauthorized parties.
+By following best practices, being aware of, and prepared for the worst case scenario of a password breach, patient data can be kept safe and CHWs can be kept online and able to deliver care.

 ## Before starting